psb/bucklescript.github.io/docs/extended-compiler-options.md

 In conjunction with `-bs-eval`: the first block is the output of `-dparsetree`, the second is from `-drawlambda`.

-`-bs-eval` doesn't create intermediate file.
-Useful for learning or troubleshooting.
+`-bs-eval` does not create intermediate files.
+It is useful for learning and/or troubleshooting.

 ## -bs-no-builtin-ppx-ml, -bs-no-builtin-ppx-mli

-If you don't use any BS-specific annotations, you can explicitly turn it off.
+If you do not use any BS-specific annotations, you can explicitly turn them off.
 Another use-case is to use `-ppx` explicitly as below:

 ```sh
 bsc -c -ppx bsppx.exe -bs-no-builtin-ppx-ml c.ml